TAHSIN78425/Medicare-Inpatient-Healthcare-Analytics-by-Provider-and-DRG/README.md

 1. **Avg Patient Paid** = Avg Total Payment Amount − Avg Medicare Payment Amount
 2. **Ratio Of payment By Medicare** = Avg Medicare Payment Amount/Avg Total Payment Amount
 3. **Ratio Of payment By Patient**=  Avg Patient Paid/Avg Total Payment Amount

+## 🔎 Exploratory Data Analysis (EDA)

+During the exploratory data analysis phase, several key questions were investigated to understand healthcare cost patterns, provider performance, and payment distribution.

+The following analytical questions were explored:

+- **Most Expensive DRG**
+  Identify the diagnosis-related group (DRG) with the highest submitted charge.

+- **Provider Handling the Most Expensive DRG**
+  Determine which hospital/provider is associated with the most expensive DRG.

+- **Top 10 Providers by Total Submitted Charge**
+  Analyze which hospitals submit the highest total charges for inpatient services.

+- **Top 10 States by Medicare Payment**
+  Identify states receiving the highest total payments from Medicare.

+- **Top 10 States by Patient Payment**
+  Analyze which states have the highest total out-of-pocket payments from patients.

+These analyses helped uncover patterns in healthcare costs, identify high-cost providers and procedures, and highlight regional differences in Medicare spending and patient financial burden.
+📈 Dashboard